developer-zebra/developer-zebra-site/src/devicetracker/2-3/guide/troubleshooting/index.md

 ---
 ## Overview

-This section covers troubleshooting steps as well as Frequently Asked Questions.
+This section covers troubleshooting steps and Frequently Asked Questions.

 ##Troubleshooting
 This section discusses common issues that can occur and possible solutions.
-Server log files can help identify any server errors or exceptions, located in default folder `\Program Files (x86)\Zebra Technologies\ZDVC\Backend Server\log`.
+Server log files, located in default folder `\Program Files (x86)\Zebra Technologies\ZDVC\Backend Server\log`, can help diagnose issues encountered.

 ###Issues related to server certificate
 Possible issues or causes:
-* **Server certificate is not signed by an authorized Certificate Authority.** Self-signed certificates do not meet the Device Tracker server requirement.
-See [Server Requirements](../setup).
 * **Error "Unable to write 'random state'" occurs when generating the SSL certificate with OpenSSL.** The command prompt may need to be launched in "Run As Administrator" mode.
 * **"Warning: Can't open config file [folder_path]/openssl.cnf" occurs when generating the SSL certificate with OpenSSL.** An OpenSSL variable may need to be set in the Windows system with the following command:
 `set OPENSSL_CONF=c:\[folder_path]\openssl.cnf`<br>
 where [folder_path] is the path to the OpenSSL directory.
+* **Error related to passphrase or certificate password.** Verify the certificate password is entered correctly during installation.
+Perform the server installation again to enter the correct certificate password.

 ###Cannot start server
-It is possible the certificate password entered during ZDVC server installation does not match the actual certificate.
+It is possible the certificate password entered during server installation does not match the actual certificate.
 Perform the server installation again to enter the correct certificate password.

 ###Cannot login or connect to server
 Possible causes:
 * **No communication between the server and web portal.** Verify there is communication between the server and web portal by checking whether an endpoint is accessible through the browser.
 This is accomplished by appending a single endpoint to the server URL.
-For example: `https://hostname.company.com:8081/zdvc/dtrk/admindevops/getDeviceStatisticsSummary`, where endpoint `/zdvc/dtrk/admindevops/getDeviceStatisticsSummary` is appended to server URL `https://hostname.company.com:8081`.<br>
+For example: `https://hostname.company.com:8080/zdvc/dtrk/admindevops/getDeviceStatisticsSummary`, where endpoint `/zdvc/dtrk/admindevops/getDeviceStatisticsSummary` is appended to server URL `https://hostname.company.com:8080`.<br>
 Sample result string:
 <br>
 <br>